zseta/elevenlabs-demo/README.md

-# ElevenLabs Demo
+# Deepgram Demo

 A [FastAPI](https://fastapi.tiangolo.com/) web application that generates AI-powered audio advice using different personas.
-Users can select a persona and ask questions to receive audio responses using [ElevenLabs text-to-speech API](https://elevenlabs.io/docs/capabilities/text-to-speech).
+Users can select a persona and ask questions to receive audio responses using [Deepgram text-to-speech API](https://developers.deepgram.com/docs/text-to-speech).

 See the video how it works: https://www.youtube.com/shorts/7znRT8ROR4c